wcm-io-devops/ansible-conga-ansible-controlhost/README.md

 controlhost_maven_repositories will be encrypted using the Maven master password.

+    controlhost_nodejs_npmrc_path: "{{ controlhost_user_home }}/.npmrc"

+Path to the .npmrc.

+    controlhost_nodejs_npmrc_always_auth: true

+Controls the "always-auth" parameter in .npmrc.

+    # controlhost_nodejs_npmrc_registries:
+      #- registry:
+      #  username:
+      #  password:

+When registries are configured the .npmrc will be provisioned.
+Please note that at the moment only one registry can be defined.
+The username and password have to be provided in plan.
+The role will taking care of creating the auth token.

     #controlhost_vault_pass_path: "{{ controlhost_user_home }}/.ansible/.vault_pass"

 When set, the `ANSIBLE_VAULT_PASSWORD_FILE` environment variable in the